earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-7/how-to/2016-12-06-howto02-refine-plots-R.md

 After completing this tutorial, you will be able to:

-* Add a variable to the markdown chunk in your rmd report.
+* Remove borders and refine the size of plots in an output rmarkdown report.

 ## <i class="fa fa-check-square-o fa-2" aria-hidden="true"></i> What you need